Camp Orange: Camp Orange: Castle Mountain

 a.k.a.
 Niall & Brittany from New South Wales.

 Season 7 (2011)

+Camp Orange: Wrong Town

 Season 7 was hosted by Luke and Wyatt.
 It was positioned as the grossest, slimiest and wrongest Camp Orange ever.
 This season, there were a few differences to previous seasons, including the first ever New Zealand team (The Awesome 2SUM), and a surprise fifth team (The Flip Sisters).